top of page

 Rutan Quickie

-The Kestrel was designed for ease of transport and storage.
-The wings are detachable, and the tail folds over the fuselage such that the entire aircraft fits within a 4’x4’x8’ crate.
+The K103 was designed for ease of transport and storage.
+The wings are detachable, and the tail folds over the fuselage such that the entire aircraft fits in a pickup truck bed or small car trailer.
 It can be readied from the storage configuration to the flight configuration in about 15 minutes.
+Why wait years on a hanger waitlist and then pay for a hanger rental indefinitely when your aircraft can be stored easily at home?

 Mechanical complexity of the aircraft is similar to a motorcycle and the pilot can handle all required maintenance.
 Maintenance required consists of periodic oil, tire, brake, spark plug, filter, and battery changes.
 The engines and the propeller shaft bearings should be replaced at 1000 hours.
-Each engine weighs only 70 lbs and can be removed and replaced in under an hour with no special equipment required.
+Each engine weighs only 40 lbs and can be removed and replaced in about 30 minutes with no special equipment required.

 Training

-The Kestrel is designed to be easy to fly.
+The K103 is designed to be exceptionally easy to fly.
 The counter rotating props cancel engine and propeller torque, and the tandem wing design is stall resistant and less sensitive to pitch angle than conventional aircraft.
 Stall speeds are low and no flare is required to dump energy at touchdown – just fly close to the landing zone and cut power – it will sink naturally and land.
-Pilots should achieve basic proficiency within 50-100 flight hours such that training is a matter of weeks, not months or years.
+Pilots should achieve basic proficiency with perhaps 10 hours of flight training.

 Project Status